mpcavalini/vitura-senior-dotnet-assesment-08-2025/README.md

 2. Pagination returns stable results across repeated calls

 ## Deliverables
-- Minimal .NET 8 solution that serves `GET /orders`
+- .NET 8 Web API project with controllers, models, and DTOs
 - `sample-orders.json` loaded at startup
 - Unit tests as above
 - **README** that covers:
   - How to run locally (3 steps or fewer)
   - Indexing/query approach you would use in production
-  - Monitoring/alerting you would set up
-  - Release flow notes (dev to staging to prod, config per env, no cherry-picks)
   - Trade-offs made due to time limit and what you would do next

 ## What To Ignore
 - Authentication/authorisation
-- Full repository or DAL patterns beyond basics
+- Full repository or DAL patterns
-- Complex DI or layering
 - Database setup
+- Complex DI configuration beyond basics

 ## Evaluation Rubric (0-4 each, total 20)
 - **Correctness** - spec met and edge cases handled